nturpin0/OutputKit/docs/components.md

 ```

 ### tables
 The table tag will make your table responsive, ie works better on mobile screens of variable sizes.
 You wont need the normal table html tag, you can use the thead tbody th tr html mark up to make your table, or you can use Markdown to generate your table first.
-If you're just making a static table you might find [this site](https://www.tablesgenerator.com/html_tables) useful.
+If you're just making a static table you might find [this site](https://www.tablesgenerator.com/html_tables) useful for generating tables.

 - table    /table

 ### media
+Any media needs to be a base 64 encoded text/variable, Video creates a very large piece of Base64 text and you wont work well with large videos.

 - Images imgb64  /imgb64
 - Video vidb64  /vidb6
 - Audio audb64  /audb64